-A further reason for rejecting the uni-dimensional security reading stems from the conviction that the EU is engaged in a strategy of 'depoliticising' the discussions on JHA issues in the relations with non-member states6.
-Evidence for the de-politicisation strategy can be found on both the institutional level, for example the decision to assign the responsibility for dealing with JHA questions to a Sub-Committee of internal security experts instead of a political body, and on the substantive level, where we find numerous attempts to discuss political problems in technical terms.
-The pressure exerted on Moldova to adopt a new Customs Regime imposing registration requirements on companies domiciled in Transnistria, and the launching of the EU Border Assistance Mission (EUBAM) are attempts at devising technical solutions to the Transnistria conflict (Sushko, 2006)7.
-The EU's preference for a strategy of depoliticisation results from its own 'integration' experience.
+experts instead of a political body, and on the substantive level, where we find numerous attempts to discuss political problems in technical terms.
+The pressure exerted on Moldova to adopt a new Customs Regime imposing registration requirements on companies domiciled in Transnistria, and the launching of the EU Border Assistance Mission (EUBAM) are attempts at devising technical solutions to the Transnistria Conflict.
+The EU's preference for a strategy of de-politicisation results from its own 'integration' experience.
 We need to note from the outset that the success of this strategy heavily depends on the willingness of the partner country to engage with the EU's terms of dialogue.

 The JHA sections in the ENP also have to be understood in the context of the development of an external dimension of JHA.
-It is interesting to note that the discourse surrounding the external aspects of JHA is characterised by the same ambiguity as the ENP, and this is the reason why it perpetuates the tensions identified previously.
-By and large the development of the external aspects of JHA has been characterised by, on the one hand, the insertion of JHA clauses in the broader external relations framework, and on the other hand, the adoption of JHA-specific external instruments.
-That these two developments are not inherently complementary has been pointed out by a number of analysts .
-In terms of the inclusion of JHA elements in the external dimension framework, we have witnessed the progressive inclusion of JHA cooperation clauses in all agreements with non-member countries since the conclusion of the Partnership and Cooperation Agreements in the early 1990s.
-In parallel to the progressive development of the Area of Freedom, Security and Justice internally, a broadening of the scope of the JHA clauses in agreements with nonmember states has occurred.
-The JHA clauses in the most recent Association Agreement, concluded with Algeria, are exemplary with respect to the comprehensiveness of the issues covered8.
-We have also witnessed the adoption of 'JHA'-specific external instruments, such as the Action Plan on Organised Crime with Russia, the Action Plan on JHA concluded with Ukraine, or the Valencia Regional Action Programme (Council of the European Union, 2000; 2003; Presidency, 2002).
+It is interesting to note that the discourse surrounding the external aspects of the JHA is characterised by the same ambiguity as the ENP, and this is the reason why it perpetuates the tensions identified previously.
+By and large the development of the external aspects of JHA has been characterised, by on the one hand, the insertion of JHA clauses in the broader external relations framework, and on the other hand, the adoption of JHA specific external instruments.
+That these two developments are not inherently complementary has been pointed out by a number of analysts.
+In terms of the inclusion of JHA elements in the external dimension framework we have witnessed the progressive inclusion of JHA cooperation clauses in all agreements with non member countries since the conclusion of the Partnership and Cooperation Agreements in the early 90s.
+In parallel to the progressive development of the Area of Freedom, Security and Justice internally a broadening of the scope of the JHA clauses in agreements with non member states has occurred.
+The JHA clauses in the most recent Association Agreement, the one concluded with Algeria, are exemplary with respect to the comprehensiveness of the issues covered.
+We have also witnessed the adoption of 'JHA' specific external instruments, such as the Action Plan on Organised Crime with Russia, the Action Plan on JHA concluded with Ukraine, or the Valencia Regional Action Programme .
 On the whole the activities in the external dimension have been driven by the EU's security priorities, both in terms of issues and countries covered.
-At the end of 2005, a more strategic vision, expressed in the 2005 Commission Communication on the external dimension of JHA and the 2005 Council Strategy, came to complement the problem-driven and piecemeal case-to-case approach, which had dominated the external dimension of JHA until then (Council of the European Union, 2005; European Commission, 2005a).
+At the end of 2005 a more strategic vision, expressed in the 2005 Commission Communication on the external dimension of JHA and the 2005 Council Strategy, came to complement the problem-driven and piece meal case-to-case approach, which had dominated the external dimension of JHA until then.